 Drop & Pool of Aldeyjarfoss Iceland in pictures

-Th drop is only 20 meter, but because it is so narrow, it is quite powerful.
+The drop is only 20 meters, but because it is so narrow, it is quite powerful.
 The rushing sound and the splash are quite impressive.
 Photos can't give justice to this waterfall.

-After the pool, the waterfal flows in a narrow canyon that flattens quite quickly.
+After the pool, the waterfall flows in a narrow canyon that flattens out quite quickly.

 A closer look at the basalt columns

 As I wrote above, the most interesting part of the Aldeyjarfoss waterfall is the surrounding land.
 It is part of a lava field, named Suðurárhraun, which was originally formed by eruptions, around 9500 years ago.
-Sadly I was not able to capture the bare landscape that created for me feeling of being on another planet.
+Sadly, I was not able to capture the bare landscape that created, for me, the feeling of being on another planet.

 The water of the Aldeyjarfoss waterfall flows from the Vatnajökull glacier so I decided against trying to find a place to swim-freeze 🙂

 However, this particularity makes the water milky blue.
 You can see it well on the picture below of the river section above the waterfall.

 If you want to photograph the waterfall with best light at sunrise and sunset or during the night with the northern lights, you need to stay close by.

 On the Road from Godafoss to Aldeyjarfoss you can find: